-An example of the use of this directive is given in the Tips Chapter of this manual.
+An example of the use of this directive is given in the Tips chapter (chapter 2.4 on page 19) of the Bacula Community Problem Resolution Guide.

-- Client Run Before Job = <command> This directive is the same as Run Before Job except that the program is run on the client machine.
-The same restrictions apply to Unix systems as noted above for the RunScript. - Client Run After Job = <command> The specified command is run on the client machine as soon as data spooling is complete in order to allow restarting applications on the client as soon as possible.
+Client Run Before Job = <command> This directive is the same as Run Before Job except that the program is run on the client machine.
+The same restrictions apply to Unix systems as noted above for the RunScript.

+Client Run After Job = < command > The specified command is run on the client machine as soon as data spooling is complete in order to allow restarting applications on the client as soon as possible.